Visitors to Oslo on the Norwegian Constitution Day

 Visitors are not allowed to join the parade but you are more than welcome to join the celebration.

-You need at ticket to watch the parade at the square in front of the Royal Palace.
+You need a ticket to watch the parade at the square in front of the Royal Palace.
 The tickets are free, but limited, and will be available from 15th of February.
 Get free tickets for the parade passing the Royal Palace.

 You do not need a ticket to watch the parade from outside the fences on the square.

-- The children's parade starts at Akershus Fortress at 10:00 am.
+- 10:00 am: The children's parade starts at Akershus Fortress.
 The route is as follows: Kirkegata - Karl Johans gate, Stortinget -The Royal Palace, Henrik Ibsens gate –Munkedamsveien.
 The parade ends by the City Hall.
 See the map of the children's parade.

-- The parade arrives at the Royal Palace approximately 10.30 am where they are greeted by the Royal Family.
+- 10.30 am: The parade arrives at the Royal Palace where they are greeted by the Royal Family.